Jagoda11/algorithm-practice-extension/README.md

 This extension is perfect for anyone looking to sharpen their algorithm skills and prepare for coding interviews in a convenient and engaging way.

+### Installation

+You can install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/algorithm-practice-extens/hgbpcikpmnmcngopkojepmilakhajgjd).

 made with :

 - React ⚛️